Clark County, Nevada: State government

 The Grant Sawyer State Office Building, which houses many branches of state government, is within the City of Las Vegas.

 The Nevada Department of Corrections operates three prisons within Clark County.
 High Desert State Prison, a medium-maximum prison, and the Southern Desert Correctional Center, a medium security prison, are both near Indian Springs, Nevada.

 The Florence McClure Women's Correctional Center, originally called Southern Nevada Women's Correctional Facility, opened in North Las Vegas on September 1, 1997.
 It was built and operated by Corrections Corporation of America.
 On October 1, 2004, the Department of Corrections took direct control of the facility.
 It houses the female death row.

 Education

 The Clark County School District serves all of Clark County, with 228 elementary schools, 59 middle schools, and 54 high schools being the fifth largest in the country.
 Student enrollment in 2014 was 324,093.

-Colleges serving the area are University of Nevada, Las Vegas (UNLV), College of Southern Nevada, and Nevada State College.
+Colleges serving the area are University of Nevada, Las Vegas (UNLV), College of Southern Nevada, Nevada State University, Roseman University of Health Sciences, and Touro University Nevada.